elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promises-chaining.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A handler, used in .then(handler), may create and return a new promise.
-In that case, further handlers wait until it settles and then get its result.
+In that case, further handlers wait until it settles and then return its result.
 Returning promises allows us to build chains of asynchronous actions.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />